Elizabeth Borycki RN, PhD, FIAHIS, FACMI, FCAHS

 Assistant Professor, School of Nursing, University of Victoria, British Columbia, Canada

-Dzifa Dodunoo completed her doctoral education at the University of Maryland, Baltimore.
-She has 16 years of clinical practice experience working on general medicine and coronary care units as well as outpatient sickle cell and heart failure clinics at Johns Hopkins Hospital.
+Dr Dzifa Dordunoo, a native of Dzodze, Ghana, completed her doctoral education at the University of Maryland, Baltimore.
+She has over 18 years of clinical practice experience working in general medicine and coronary care units as well as outpatient clinics at Johns Hopkins Hospital.

 Anastasia Mallidou, RN, BScN, MScN, PhD